redblade/confservicedss/doc/README.md

 - architecture: documentation about ConfService and DSS architecture and the Pledger core components scenarios
 - env: environment variables used for the correct execution of ConfService and DSS
-- kind: documentation about the setup of a test environment with KinD
+- kind: documentation about the setup of the main test environments with KinD with specific subfolders
 - kafka: scripts to send Kafka messages and test the integration with the Pledger components
 - optimisations: documentation about the DSS optimisations
 - test: other files to test the integration with Pledger components